Sharp stability for Sobolev and log-Sobolev inequalities, with optimal dimensional dependence: Introduction and main results

 \end{theorem} To our knowledge, this is the first estimate where one obtains a complete dimensionally sharp result for the deficit of a Sobolev inequality.
 If $\mathbf{\mathscr C}_{d,\rm BE}$ denotes the sharp constant in~\eqref{eq:bianchi-egnell0}, which we shall assume from now on, then Theorem~\ref{main} can be succinctly written

-To emphasize the robustness of our result we can prove, as a direct consequence of Theorem~\ref{main} when $d\to\infty$, a new sharp stability result for the Gaussian log-Sobolev inequality.
+where $\beta$ is independent of $d$.
+To emphasize the robustness of our result we can prove, as a direct consequence of Theorem~\ref{main} when $d\to\infty$, a new stability result for the Gaussian log-Sobolev inequality.
 More precisely, on $\R^N$ with $N\geq 1$, we consider the Gaussian~measure

 We abbreviate $\mathrm L^2(\gamma)=\mathrm L^2(\R^N,d\gamma)$ and denote by $\mathrm H^1(\gamma)$ the space of all $u\in \mathrm L^2(\gamma)$ with distributional gradient in $\mathrm L^2(\gamma)$. \begin{corollary} With $\beta>0$ as in Theorem~\ref{main}, we have that, for all $N\in\N$ and all $u\in\mathrm H^1(\gamma)$,